Jet, Amber & SerpentineYear 6

 - Monday – reading booster (all of Y6).

 - Tuesday – small group reading booster.

 - Wednesday – maths booster (all of Y6).

 - Friday – small group maths booster.

-To support the children with their upcoming SATs there will be an Easter school running for the last 3 days of the Easter holidays.
+To support the children with their upcoming SATs we operate an Easter school running for3 days during the Easter holidays.
 Here the pupils can take part in a variety of activities which will support their preparation for SATs.
-Every Y6 pupil is encouraged to attend for the whole 3 days as they can then get the most out of the experience.
+Every Y6 pupil is encouraged to attend for the whole 3 days so they can then get the most out of the experience.

 SATS testing this year takes place between Monday 11 May and Thursday 14 May.